Several farms with varied micro-climates

 Delicate

-Commercial evaluation: A delicate oil best used to enhance cuisine of low intensity flavours – soups, fish, white meat, mayonnaise, alioli, baking, white sauces, pasta, risotto.
+Commercial evaluation: A delicate oil which will lose its bitterness as it settles to give a versatile ingredient and medium for cuisine of low intensity flavours – soups, fish, white meat, mayonnaise, aioli, baking, white sauces, pasta, risotto.
+A great olive oil for dressing salads.

 Possible markets: Restaurants presenting fish cuisine, Asian consumers who prefer an oil low in bitterness.
 Consumers who come from regions such as Catalunya in Spain, Liguria in Italy and Greece where more delicate oils compliment their traditional cuisine.
-The feijoa aroma will appeal in New Zealand where the fruit is well known.
+The oil will likely appeal to some in its current fresh ‘green’ phase and to others as it loses some of its bitterness to exhibit underlying subtle fruity flavours.

 • Arbosana